Joshua Zirkzee: Manchester United agree transfer deal for Bologna forward

 Zirkzee is expected to have a medical this week before signing a five-year contract with the option of a further year.

-The 23-year-old recorded 12 goals and seven assists as Bologna qualified for the Champions League this season.
+The 23-year-old scored 12 goals and registered seven assists as Bologna qualified for the Champions League this season.

 Sky Sports' Adam Smith: